-Home loans are secured loans that are primarily utilised to purchase land or property.
+Home loans are secured loans that are utilised to purchase land or property.
 There are different types of home loans available in India, namely land purchase loans, home construction loans, home improvement loans, etc.

-A loan against property or LAP is a secured loan sanctioned against a property pledged as a collateral.
-The LAP loan amount doesn’t have any end-use restrictions, meaning, you can use the amount for any financial requirement.
+A loan against property or LAP is a secured loan sanctioned against a property pledged as collateral.
+The LAP amount doesn’t have any end-use restrictions, meaning, you can use the amount for any financial requirement.

 Agricultural loans are available for different kinds of farming-related activities.
 Financial institutions offer monetary aid to farmers all across the country.

 A flexi loan is a financing facility wherein the borrower avails of a certain amount and pays interest only for the amount used.

 Loans on credit card are linked to a user’s credit card account that may or may not be linked to the card’s credit limit.
 The loan repayment EMIs are typically clubbed with the card’s monthly bill.
 While these loans could be availed of quickly involving zero paperwork and used for any financial requirement, their interest rates are typically much higher than personal loan rates.
 Thus, they should be used only as a last option and for as low an amount as possible.